 So in a pot over low heat place the honey & vanilla extract, stir until it is a little melty and starts to simmer.
 Add the potato starch and mix well ensuring you don’t have any lumpy bits.
 Add the cacao powder and do the same thing.

-Then add the coconut milk and turn up the stove to medium.
+Then add the milk and turn up the stove to medium.
 Keep stirring slowly until the whole mixture heats up to a simmer and it thickens nicely.

 Allow to cool a little before placing in Popsicle moulds.
 Freeze overnight.